-Dr. Lee Shiver served students and the public for 39 years as a teacher, graduate research assistant, principal, state department official, superintendent, and state school director.
+Dr. Lee Shiver served students and the public for 37 years as a teacher, graduate research assistant, elementary and high school principal, state department official, superintendent, and state school director.
 He earned his B.A. in education and a masters degree and doctorate in education administration at the University of Florida.
 An acclaimed innovator and change agent whose results are well documented, Dr. Shiver understands that law and policy must be grounded in our values and that responsible leaders use our values to steer the law and policy formulation process.

 I am a Christian and I am a gun owner.
 I am keeping my guns.
 The U.S. Supreme Court in D.C. v.
 Heller (2008) ruled that "the right is not unlimited.
 It is not a right to keep and carry any weapon whatsoever in any manner whatsoever and for whatever purpose."

 I am Lee Shiver, former Pickens County School Superintendent, and a candidate for the District 11 Georgia House of Representatives.
-I retired recently after a 39-year career that included experiences as a superintendent, principal, and state department official.
-My campaign confronts the most critical social and political issue of our time, and that is the ongoing mass shootings that pose an unbridled threat to our collective safety and security.
+I retired recently after a 37-year career that included experiences as a superintendent, principal, and state department official.
+The thrust of my campaign confronts the most critical social and political issue of our time, and that is the ongoing mass shootings that pose an unbridled threat to our collective safety and security.

-The latest mass school shooting in Florida on Valentine’s Day shook me.
+The mass school shooting in Florida on Valentine’s Day shook me.
 A friend who is a priest conducted the funeral of one of the 14 high school students murdered by a killer with a legally purchased AR-15 style semi-automatic rifle.
 His description of his experience in a morgue to perform a sacrament over the body of the teenaged girl who had sung in his church choir turned my stomach…and my heart.